-1.43 GenAl refers to Al-based solutions that use deep learning algorithms to mimic creativity and produce new content in response to prompts.
-All has found applications in virtually every industry, including the finance sector, and has clear implications for higher education.
-For example, new technologies are being used by financial institutions and in the financial sector to provide innovative means of delivering financial services and in the functioning of financial markets and investment.
-This includes analysing vast quantities of financial data and quickly producing reports and outputs (for example, in the domains of payments, credit, lending, fraud detection, crowdfunding, compliance, investment management, insurance, regulation and digital/virtual currencies and fintech).

-- 1.44 This widespread use of AI in finance will continue to develop at pace and develop into new technologies.
-Finance degrees will need to adapt dynamically to future changes in technology as information becomes more easily accessible which will affect the behaviour of companies and managers which has direct implications for the profession of finance. - 1.45 Finance students learn how to make effective use of emerging AI technologies.
-Finance degree programmes include knowledge and understanding of the ways in which AI, including GenAI, is used in the financial sector, develop student skills in the use of appropriate finance and professional AI tools as well as understanding the limitations of these tools.
+- 1.43 GenAl refers to large language models (LLMs) which are Al-based solutions that use deep learning algorithms to mimic creativity and produce new content in response to prompts.
+GenAl and Al more broadly has found applications in virtually every industry, including the finance sector, and has clear implications for higher education.
+For example, new technologies are being used by financial institutions and in the financial sector to provide innovative means of delivering financial services, for example financial advice, and in the functioning of financial markets and investment, such as algorithmic trading using Al. This technology has a significant number of use-cases in finance and includes analysing vast quantities of financial data and quickly producing reports and outputs in the domains of payments, credit, lending, fraud detection, crowdfunding, compliance, investment management, insurance, regulation, digital/virtual currencies (including blockchain) and fintech more broadly. - 1.44 This widespread use of AI in finance will continue to develop at pace and through the emergence of new technologies and applications.
+Finance degrees will need to adapt dynamically to future changes in technology as information becomes more easily accessible and AI tools becoming ever more accessible, which will affect the behaviour of companies and managers, which in turn has direct implications for the profession of finance. - 1.45 Finance students learn how to make effective use of emerging AI technologies.
+Finance degree programmes include knowledge and understanding of the ways in which AI, including GenAI, is used in the financial sector, develop student skills in the use of appropriate finance and professional AI tools, as well as understanding the limitations of these tools.
 Students develop an understanding of the ways in which AI and new technologies may be applied in practice to address specific challenges in finance.
 Given the widespread use of AI and new technologies in the finance sector, Finance degrees emphasise the need for students to develop critical thinking in the access to, design and use of the increasing volume of AI-generated information.
-Students are made aware of the ethical implications and potential biases of using new technologies in finance and the impact they are likely to have on established norms and practices within the finance field. - 1.46 Teaching and assessment strategies in Finance education adapt to these advancements in AI, leveraging the advantages that they can offer, for instance on assessment design and interactive teaching, while ensuring that students continue to be assessed on their subject knowledge, understanding and skills. - 1.47 Maintaining academic and authorial integrity in the context of utilising AI and new technologies is crucial given the potential for unethical use.
-Given the dynamic and fast evolving nature of AI in general, and in education specifically, providers use appropriate due diligence procedures and practices that continually review the latest guidance from QAA as well as evolving guidance from the wider higher education sector, such as the Russell Group Principles on the use of generative AI tools in education.
+Students are made aware of the ethical implications and potential biases of using new technologies in finance and the impact they are likely to have on established norms and practices within the finance field. - 1.46 Teaching and assessment strategies in Finance education adapt to these advancements in AI, including GenAI, leveraging the advantages that they can offer, for instance on assessment design and interactive teaching, while ensuring that students continue to be assessed on their subject knowledge, understanding and skills. - 1.47 Maintaining academic and authorial integrity in the context of utilising AI, including GenAI, and new technologies is crucial given the potential for unethical use.
+Given the dynamic and fast evolving nature of AI and GenAI in general, and their increasing role in education specifically, providers use appropriate due diligence procedures and practices that continually review the latest guidance from QAA as well as evolving guidance from the wider higher education sector, such as the Russell Group Principles on the use of generative AI tools in education.